 As previously disclosed by the Company, the Canada Revenue Agency ("CRA") has reassessed the Company's Canadian affiliates for tax years 2010 through 2016.
 These tax years remain in various stages of audit or appeal with the CRA.
 Tax years 2010-2014 are also proceeding under mutual agreement procedures, which are a negotiation between Canada and other countries on the allocation of taxable profits between Canada and these countries.
-The unsettled tax, penalties and interest for 2010-2014 could result in a maximum remaining reassessment of C\$51.2 million, with a net cash payment after prior payments and credits of C\$33.8 million.
-The unsettled tax, penalties and interest for 2015-2016 could result in a maximum remaining reassessment of C\$51.2 million, with a net cash payment after prior payments and credits of C\$13.3 million.
+The unsettled tax, penalties and interest could result in a maximum remaining reassessment of C\$68.3 million, with a net cash payment after prior payments and credits, of C\$48.5 million.
 The Company is vigorously disputing these reassessments.
-Due to the uncertainty surrounding these audits, a provision for the estimated outcome has been recognised as a non-current provision.
-Refer to Note 23.
+Due to the uncertainty surrounding these audits, a provision for the estimated outcome has been recognized.

-12. LOSS PER SHARE
+12. EARNINGS (LOSS) PER SHARE

-2021 2020
+2022 2021

 US¢ per share US¢ per share

-Basic and diluted loss per share 1 (68.7) (2,245.2)
+Basic and diluted earnings (loss) per share 4.0 (68.7)

-Basic and diluted loss per share

-The loss and weighted average number of ordinary shares used in the calculation of basic and diluted loss per share are as follows:
+The earnings (loss) and weighted average number of ordinary shares used in the calculation of basic and diluted loss per share are as follows:

-2021 2020
+2022 2021

 US\$'000 US\$'000

-Loss used in the calculation of basic and diluted loss per share (57,389) (98,766)
+Earnings (loss) used in the calculation of basic and diluted earnings (loss) per share 11,855 (57,389)

-2021 2020
+2022 2021

 Shares '000 Shares '000

-Weighted average number of ordinary shares for the purposes of basic and diluted loss per share 1 83,487 4,399
+Weighted average number of ordinary shares for the purposes of:

+Basic earnings (loss) per share 295,920 83,487

+Diluted earnings per share 1, 2 295,920 N/A

 (1) On 23 September 2021, the Company completed a consolidation of issued capital on a basis that every 20 shares be consolidated into 1 share.
-The comparative information has been restated as a result of share consolidation as discussed in Note 1.